 6.RP.A.3.a Create tables of equivalent ratios, find missing values in thetables and plot the pairs of values on the Cartesian coordinate plane.

 6.RP.A.3.c Solve percent problems.

-Our learning target for this week is: I can create tables and equivalent ratios and find the missing values in a table.
+Our learning target for this week is: I can solve real world percent problems.

 Important terminology for this unit: coordinate plane, equivalent ratio, graph, greatest common factor, least common multiple, ordered pair, origin, prime factorization, rate, ratio, ratio table, scaling, unit price, unit rate, x-axis, y-axis, x-coordinate, y-coordinate

 rational number, percent, least common denominator (LCD), proportion, percent proportion,

 Extra Practice Pages: 25, 37, 45, 65, 77, 143, 153, 161